Rachita Ram

+Rachita Ram (born Bindhya Ram; 3 October), is an Indian actress who predominantly works in Kannada films.
+One of the highest paid Kannada actresses, Rachita is a recipient of one Filmfare Award South and three SIIMA Awards.

+After appearing in various television shows, Rachita made her film debut with the 2013 film, Bulbul, for which she earned the Filmfare Award for Best Actress – Kannada nomination.
+She later won the Filmfare Critics Award for Best Actress – Kannada for her performance in Ranna (2015).
+Rachita went onto established herself with successful films such as Chakravyuha (2016), Pushpaka Vimana (2017), Bharjari (2017), Ayogya (2018), Seetharama Kalyana (2019), Natasaarvabhowma (2019), Ayushman Bhava (2019), Monsoon Raaga (2022) and Kranti (2023).
+Her highest grossing release came with the Tamil film Coolie (2025).

 Early life

 She is a trained classical Bharata Natyam dancer who has given more than 50 performances.
-Her father Ram, also a Bharata Natyam dancer, has given nearly 500 public performances.

 She has a sister, Nithya Ram, who is also a television and film actress.

-She studied High school at Niveditha Girls High School, Gavipuram, Bengaluru.

 Career

+Early work and success (2010–2017)

 In 2012, she auditioned for a lead role in Bulbul alongside 200 participants and was selected.
 Before that she worked in the Kannada television soap Benkiyalli Aralida Hoovu along with her sister Nithya Ram.
 She was paired opposite Darshan in the film that went on to become a success commercially.
-On her performance, G. S. Kumar of The Times of India wrote, "Rachita Ram has presented an excellent performance in her first movie" and added, "Rachita Ram is amazing with her dialogue delivery, body language and excellent expressions."
+On her performance, G. S. Kumar of The Times of India wrote, "Rachita Ram has presented an excellent performance in her first movie" and added, "Rachita is amazing with her dialogue delivery, body language and excellent expressions."
 Her first release of 2014 was Dil Rangeela, in which she was paired opposite Ganesh.
 B. S. Srivani of Deccan Herald felt that she "delivers a seasoned performance" in the film.
 Her second release of the year saw her paired opposite Darshan again in Ambareesha.
 The film and her performance earned negative reviews from critics.
 In Ranna, she played Rukmini, the love interest of Sudeep, appearing in a small yet pivotal role.
 In Rathavara, she appeared as the love interest of Sriimurali, who plays a gangster and key aide of an MLA.
-Sunayana Suresh of The Times of India wrote, "Rachita Ram looks pretty and has acted every bit the cutesy girl-next-door that is required of her".
+Sunayana Suresh wrote, "Rachita Ram looks pretty and has acted every bit the cutesy girl-next-door that is required of her".

 Rachita starred in the 2016 Kannada movie Chakravyuha opposite Puneeth Rajkumar.
-She made a cameo appearance in Jaggu Dada Starring Darshan.
-She also appeared in a song opposite Sudeep In Mukunda Murari.
+She made a cameo appearance in Jaggu Dada starring Darshan.
+She also appeared in a song opposite Sudeep in Mukunda Murari.
 Rachita's first release of 2017 was Pushpaka Vimana opposite Ramesh Aravind, where she played his daughter.
 Her next release was Chethan Kumar's Bharjari opposite Dhruva Sarja; it is also her second movie with actress Haripriya, after Ranna.